mtxfellen/tf2-plugins/README.md

 Reloads the current mission once it is completed, preventing the map from changing.

-Syncs the "Loading next mission in # seconds..." dialog to correctly reflect the mission reload timer.
+Syncs the "Loading next mission in # seconds..." dialog to correctly reflect the mission reload timer, and properly closes the final wave summary panel before reloading the mission.

 Compatiable with methods that modify `m_iszMvMPopfileName` like in the VScript example provided, as the mission name is fetched directly with `ServerCommandEx()`.